LucasSte/havina/README.md

 TODOS:

-1. Add a short description on Github and tags.
-2. Publish library on PIP.
+1. Publish library on PIP.
 Update README accordingly.
-3. Add language models other than BERT and instructions for other users to user their own models.
+2. Add language models other than BERT and instructions for other users to user their own models.
-4. Use spaCy sentencizer to segment large documents into sentences
+3. Use spaCy sentencizer to segment large documents into sentences